noefp/ppatens_db/README.md

 # Database
 To create the database structure execute create_annot_schema.sql.
-If you wan't to import a large amount of data afterwards, don't create the index before all data have been inserted.
+If you wan't to import a large amount of data afterwards, don't create the indexes before all data have been inserted.
 This will be much faster if executed after insertion of all data.
  Create a file "pp_database_access.php" this should define one function "getConnectionString()" which returns the connection string to the database.

  # Requirements